xiaoyinli0/codewithclaire/content/course/Scracth-Level-1/week2.md

 weight: 20
 ---

-Learn some basic programming concepts in Scratch
+Learn some basic programming concepts in Scratch.

 <!--more-->